kamalakarpeta/databricks-pyspark-customs-analysis/README.md

 **Description:**

-Developed and implemented a scalable data processing and analysis pipeline using PySpark on Databricks to analyze large datasets from the Datamyne customs database.
+Developed and implemented a scalable data processing and analysis pipeline using PySpark on Databricks to analyze large datasets from the customs database.
 This project facilitated a deep understanding of international trade patterns, company-level import/export transactions, and commodity flows.
 The processed and analyzed data was then ingested into the Orbis database, enhancing its customs-related information for customers.
 This project optimized Databricks compute resources, workflows, and data lineage options to ensure efficient and reliable data processing.

 **Key Technologies:**